Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **Time**: how much time you spent to beat the level.\
 **Combo**: Highest combo number reached.\
 **Damage**: Amount of hits taken (in Nightmare Mode, you get 2 points for each hit rather than 1).\
-**!-Count**: Earned by taunting, using Santa Jack's presents, and during dances by pressing the correct buttons right at the center of the indicator.
+**!-Count**: Earned by taunting, using Santa Jack's presents, and during Dance Mode by pressing the correct buttons right at the center of the indicator.

 To earn the highest rank, S rank, you need to reach their requirements.
 The requirements change based on difficulty, with Nightmare Mode being the hardest to reach.